-A children's day care service, registered with us under the Part 2 of the Children and Families (Wales) Measure 2010 only falls within the definition of a care home service if, over a 12 month period, there are 28 or more occasions when care is provided to any one child for an excess of 15 hours during a 24 hour period.
+A child minding or children's day care service, registered with us under the Part 2 of the Children and Families (Wales) Measure 2010 only falls within the definition of a care home service if, over a 12 month period, there are 28 or more occasions when care is provided to any one child for an excess of 15 hours during a 24 hour period.
+This exemption does not apply if the service is provided wholly or mainly for disabled children.